sbrudenell/btrfs2s3/README.md

 which has no upper bound of severity.
 Personally, I've lost years of data by formatting the wrong volume.

-Further, you have admin powers over both primary and backup systems.
+Further, self-hosting primary and backup systems means means you have admin powers over both.
 If one is compromised, the other may get compromised through your access.
 If bad config affects one, it may affect the other through your administration.
 How can you protect yourself from yourself?

-If you're dedicated to self-hosting backups, you aren't restricted to object storage, so `btrfs2s3` may not be the best tool.
-You can store a native filesystem on the backup host, and take better advantage of native deduplication and direct file access.
+If you are dedicated to self-hosting backups, `btrfs2s3` may not be the best tool.
+A self-hosted backup system can use the same filesystem as the primary, and take better advantage of native deduplication and direct file access.
 A tool like [btrbk](https://digint.ch/btrbk/) is good for this.

 # The case for snapshotting filesystems

-`btrfs2s3` stores native streams of snapshotting filesystems (currently only btrfs, but more support is planned).
+`btrfs2s3` stores native data streams from snapshotting filesystems (currently only btrfs, but more support is planned).
 It may seem like a backup tool should support all filesystems, and not specialize.

 When we specialize in snapshotting filesystems, we can take advantage of native change detection, deduplication and data storage formats.
 This has several advantages: